jenny07007/Q3T_Sol_Jen/anchor/vault/README.md

 # Vault Program

-The [vault program](programs/vault/src/lib.rs) allows users to create, deposit to, withdraw from, and close a vault account.
-The vault stores native SOL tokens, and users can perform operations on their vault under certain conditions.
+The [vault program](programs/vault/src/lib.rs) enables users to manage their SOL deposits.

+- Create a vault account: This allows users to store their SOL tokens securely.

+- Deposit SOL tokens: Users can transfer SOL tokens to their vault account for safekeeping.

+- Withdraw SOL tokens: Users can retrieve their SOL tokens from the vault account after a locktime period.

+- Close the vault account: Users can close their vault account and reclaim their SOL tokens.

+The vault program introduces a locktime condition, ensuring that withdrawals and account closures respect this period.
+(For testing purposes, the locktime period is set to 10 seconds.)

 <div align="center">
 	<img src="vault.png" width="600">